1929–30 Port Vale F.C. season: Third Division North

-Just as Vale were looking unbeatable Jack Mandley was sold to Aston Villa for £5,000.
+The team defeated Halifax Town by three goals to nil on 28 December, though they were held to a 1–1 draw at bottom club Barrow on 4 January.
+The directors took the players on a week-long excursion to Llandudno to help them recover.
+The three following matches were won by a total margin of ten goals, with none conceded.
+Stockport County, the only challengers for the league title, dropped points in February.
+On 22 February, Vale inflicted a 7–1 win over Rotherham United, with Watkin claiming five of the goals after four months without playing.
+Just as Vale were looking unbeatable, Jack Mandley was sold to Aston Villa for £5,000.
 Protestations from the supporters were quelled slightly by the arrival of Harry Marshall from Wolves.
 They slumped in March, winning two, losing two and drawing one.
-Despite being top of the league a small minority of fans began protesting against the directors.
-The final four games were all away, and Stockport were still breathing down the Vale's necks.
-However all four games were won, with sixteen goals scored in the final five games of the season.
+Despite being top of the league, a small minority of fans protested against the directors.
+The final four games were away, and Stockport were still breathing down the Vale's necks.
+All four games were won, with 16 goals scored in the season's final five games.
 They took the title at Crewe Alexandra's Gresty Road, with 1,000 supporters cheering them on.

 They finished as champions with 67 points from 42 matches, then a division record.
-This put them seventeen points clear of third-placed Darlington, and four points clear of Stockport.
+This put them 17 points clear of third-placed Darlington, and four points clear of Stockport.
 The previous season County had finished one point off champions Bradford City.
 Vale were one of five teams in the Football League to score a century of league goals (the others Sheffield Wednesday, West Bromwich Albion, Stockport County, and Darlington).
 Sam Jennings and Albert Pynegar scored nearly fifty goals combined.
-They conceded just 37 goals, less than any other team in the four divisions.
-At a Burslem Town Hall reception 2,000 supporters congratulated the team on their achievement, amongst them Stoke's Wilf Kirkham.
+They conceded just 37 goals, fewer than any other team in the four divisions.
+At a Burslem Town Hall reception, 2,000 supporters congratulated the team on their achievement, amongst them Stoke's Wilf Kirkham.